C3lEst1512/StrinovaData/README.md

 # StrinovaData
-Repository containing the release data for Genshin Impact.
+Repository containing the release data for Strinova.

 Check out branches for differents version.